Truman Everts in his account of being lost for 37 days during an 1870 exploratory expedition into Yellowstone.

 That sounds like a slow-motion version of proximity flying, doesn't it?!

 (You know you want to!)

-If you enjoyed this article on World War I, you might also enjoy these entries:
+If you enjoyed this article you may enjoy these other articles about Americans and Mother Nature:

 • A Winter Walk alongside the Grand Tetons